ekremekc/ekremekc.github.io/_teaching/phd-teaching.md

 location: "Cambridge, United Kingdom"
 ---

-I was a demonstrator for various modules in Department of Engineering, University of Cambridge between 2021 and 2024.
+I was a demonstrator for more than 100 hours for various modules in Department of Engineering, University of Cambridge between 2021 and 2024.

 I have tabulated the modules I was a demonstrator below: